scott-trinkle/CNR/README.md

 ## code/

-Run '1D_gui.py' to launch a Python GUI displaying CNR as a function of x-ray energy, with options to adjust contrast and background material parameters.
+Run the python script 'run_GUI.py' to launch a matplotlib-based GUI displaying CNR as a function of x-ray energy, with options to adjust contrast and background material parameters. 'run_GUI.py' can easily be customized to launch a GUI with different minimum and maximum values for these.

 ## replicating_alexandras_plots/